Proactive Media Relations

 If you come across a post that prompts concerns about health, safety, or security, contact Campus Security immediately at 312-629-1668 or email@example.com.

-If you are contacted by a member of the media about a post or comment on social media, please contact Bree Witt, associate PR director, firstname.lastname@example.org.
+If you are contacted by a member of the media about a post or comment on social media, please contact Bree Witt, director of communications, firstname.lastname@example.org.

 If you come across a post and you are unsure how to respond or if you are unsure if a post is appropriate, ask SAIC’s social media team for assistance at SAICsocialmedia@saic.edu.